AvanirOmitsumete/Anti-Ghost-Project---AGP/readme.md

 6. **Push your branch** to your forked repository.
 7. **Create a pull request** to the `main` branch of the original repository.

 Please make sure your pull request is well-documented and explains the changes you have made.
+For detailed frontend development guidelines, see `frontend/CONTRIBUTION.md`.

 ## Future Possible Enhancements 🔮
 - Implement more advanced AI models for data verification.